ChrisPenner/grids/README.md

 All in a typesafe package!

-Still working out the best interface for this stuff, feedback is appreciated!

 Grids backed by a single contiguous Vector and gain the associated performance benefits.
 Currently only boxed immutable vectors are supported, but let me know if you need other variants.